CoreText/PSPad-EditText/README.md

 # PSPad EditText Plugin
-Some text editing enhancements and a bit more for those who loves lightweight editors
+Some text editing enhancements and a bit more.

 ### Installation
 Put the _EditText.vbs_ file into _PSPad/Script/VBScript/_ direcotry.<br />